ProgSys/pg_disatools/README.md

 	- Added file support for PS_FS_V1
   * Disa Map Viewer v0.0.9 alpha:
 	- You can now display actor positions (like enemies)
+===  30.07.2023 - v0.9.5 ===
+  * Disa PC File Manager v0.6.2 alpha:
+	- Better support for NEW .MPP files
+  * TX2 Editor v0.0.4 alpha:
+	- Added basic support for DXT4 textures
+  * Disa Map Viewer v0.1.0 alpha
+	- Added a toggle button to switch to the HD version of a map when a DATA.DAT file is open
+	- Added a search field
+	- Several improvements to the .gltf exporter
 ```

 ### Older versions: